mangoqvq/private-cast/README.md

 ```

 ## Custom deploy for Worldcoin

-Since Worldcoin is not officially deployed on Oasis Sapphire, an identical contract is deployed on Ethereum Sepolia to mirror onchain proof verify.
-But on Oasis' contract, the verify is disabled.
+Since Worldcoin is not officially deployed on Oasis Sapphire, an identical contract is deployed on Ethereum Sepolia to fully simulate the onchain proof verify function, whereas on the contract deployed on Oasis Sapphire, the verify call is disabled.
 (Per instructed after discussing with the folks at Worldcoin booth!)

 ```
 cd backend/contracts/